esphome/esphome-devices/src/docs/devices/Arlec-PC191HA-Plug/index.md

 Cloudcutter is a tool that simplifies flashing Tuya-based devices.
 It allows you to flash the firmware over Wi-fi, eliminating the need to physically open the device.
 Follow [these instructions](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to flash your Arlec PC1914HA device using Cloudcutter.
 After that, you can use ESPHome's OTA functionality to make any further changes.

+### Series 3 - flashing the CB2S module manually

+The case is ultrasonic-welded shut.
+With a spudger, blade, or other thin-edged tool you can pry it open (there will be some cosmetic damage).
+There will also be some silicone holding everything together which can be overcome with some effort.
+The CB2S module is soldered in a thru-hole configuration on the top edge of the main board.
+Refer to the [CB2S datasheet](https://developer.tuya.com/en/docs/Document/cb2s-module-datasheet) for its pinout, you'll need a USB to TTL serial adapter and a soldering iron.
+It's best to remove the module from the main board, as the serial adapater's 3.3V power supply probably isn't enough for the module to boot with peripherals attached.
+Flash with [ltchiptool](https://github.com/libretiny-eu/ltchiptool) or similar.

 ### Note on Power Monitoring